wlach/gtha-electrification/pages/energy.md

 </DataTable>

-You can watch as our net consumption (total consumed minus total produced) goes down over the course of the year as the days get longer and our need for heating goes down:
+You can watch as our net consumption (total consumed minus total produced) goes down as the days get longer and our need for heating goes down:

 <LineChart
     data={total_production_consumption_export}